TO TOP

 Annalisa Lipp, M. Sc.

-Annalisa Lipp is a second-year Ph.D. student in clinical psychology (supervised by Prof. Dr. Armin Zlomuzica & Jun.-Prof. Dr. Marcella Woud) and part of the TRACE lab at Ruhr University Bochum.
+Annalisa Lipp is a second-year Ph.D. student in clinical psychology (supervised by Prof. Dr. Armin Zlomuzica & Prof. Dr. Marcella Woud) and part of the TRACE lab at Ruhr University Bochum.
 After receiving her B.Sc. from Maastricht University, she specialised in neuropsychology in her master's programme at Maastricht University.
 Under the supervision of Dr. Kathrin Cohen Kadosh at University of Surrey, she investigated the effect of neurofeedback on anxiety in adolescents for her master thesis.
 Annalisa’s current research focuses on disgust and fear extinction in patients with anxiety disorders and healthy controls and methods to improve extinction learning.
 Annalisa is part of the Collaborative Research Centre (Sonderforschungsbereich) “Extinction Learning”.

 Beray Macit, M. Sc.

-Beray Macit is a second-year Ph.D. student in clinical psychology and psychotherapy research in the TRACE lab at Ruhr University Bochum, supervised by Jun.-Prof. Dr. Marcella Woud and Prof. Dr. Armin Zlomuzica.
+Beray Macit is a second-year Ph.D. student in clinical psychology and psychotherapy research in the TRACE lab at Ruhr University Bochum, supervised by Prof. Dr. Marcella Woud and Prof. Dr. Armin Zlomuzica.
 After receiving her B.Sc. in psychology at Trier University, she worked as a research intern at Boğaziçi University in Istanbul, where she studied classical conditioning in the sexual behaviour of animals.
 Afterwards, Beray specialised in clinical psychology within the master programme of Trier University.
 In her master thesis, she examined the relevance of different cut-off scores in the Hospital Anxiety and Depression Scale to explain the interrelationships of anxiety and depression with outcomes within the waiting period for heart transplantation.
 Subsequently, she completed the psychotherapist training at Ruhr University Bochum and certified as Cognitive Behavioural Psychotherapist in April 2021 before starting her Ph.D.
 Currently, Beray’s research focusses on cognitive bias in acrophobic patients versus healthy controls, and the effect of cognitive bias modification contingency training on coping ability, therapy outcome, and generalization of therapeutic effects in acrophobic patients.
 She is part of the Collaborative Research Center 1280 “Extinction Learning”, which is funded by the German Research Foundation.

 Aleksandra Rupietta, M. Sc.